ibutsu/ibutsu-server/README.md

 ## Documentation

-Please visit [Ibutsu's Documentation](https://docs.ibutsu-project.org/) for more information.
+Please visit [Ibutsu's Documentation](https://docs.ibutsu-project.org/) for more information about the server and local development.